What's the Best Trading Strategy? (Tested Answer for 2026)

 Thirty losing trades in a row would shake anyone.
 But if you abandon a strategy after 10 losses, you'll never know if trade 11 started a winning streak that would have made the system profitable.
 Small samples deceive.

 Commit to 50 minimum trades before evaluating any strategy.
 Set this rule before you start testing, not after losses make you want to quit.
-TradeZella's playbook tracking makes this easy,you'll see exactly how many trades you've logged per strategy and resist the urge to judge prematurely.
+TradeZella's playbook tracking makes this easy, you'll see exactly how many trades you've logged per strategy, helping you resist the urge to judge prematurely.

 Separate Strategy Performance from Execution Errors